bruno-solutions/sttutter-bytter/README.md

-# sttutter-youtube-bot
+# sttutter-audio-clipifier
-A tool to split audio tracks from YouTube videos
+A tool to split audio tracks from online and local file system media sources

 ### Requirements